molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Rauhauser</span> Yeah, okay, that might be a consideration...

-<span class="transcript-speaker">Unidentified</span> That's true the stimulants, they definitely do help out.
+<span class="transcript-speaker">Unidentified</span> That's true, the stimulants, they definitely do help out.

 <span class="transcript-speaker">Unidentified</span> Can I just say?
 Cocaine, hell of a drug, bro.